Jump to navigation

 Additional requirements include participation for one academic year in the Department of African American Studies’ Faculty/Graduate Seminar.

-The seminar meets bi-weekly throughout the academic year and provides a forum for faculty, graduate students, and visiting scholars to explore particular topics in the field of African American Studies.
-The seminar is interdisciplinary, engaging multiple fields and methodological approaches.
-A paper circulates one week prior to class.
-The author of the paper briefly presents his or her work.
-A graduate student typically serves as the respondent, raising questions and concerns and guiding open discussion of the paper and presentation.
+This works-in-progress seminar is convened by a faculty member around a selected theme and meets bi-weekly throughout the academic year.
+This interdisciplinary workshop provides a forum for faculty, graduate students, and visiting scholars to explore particular topics in the field of African American Studies while engaging multiple fields and methodological approaches.
+A paper circulates one week prior to seminar meetings.
+The paper’s author briefly presents his or her work before one or more graduate students offer a response, raising questions and concerns and guiding open discussion of the paper and presentation.

 Eddie S. Glaude Jr.

 Imani Perry (fall/spring)

 Eddie S. Glaude Jr., also Religion